List of silver coins of the German Empire: Other features

-In Prussia, in 1915, a commemorative mint was planned for Bismarck's 100th birthday.
+In Prussia, in 1915, a commemorative coin was planned for Bismarck's 100th birthday.

-The fact that, due to high demand, the number of coins would have exceeded 100 million and thus been higher than the number for the Wars of Liberation coin or 25th anniversary of William II's reign (about 9 million), showed Bismarck's greater popularity over the Emperor, which is why the plan was dropped.
+The fact that, due to high demand, the number of coins would have exceeded 100 million and thus been higher than the mintage of either the Wars of Liberation coin or the coin marking the 25th anniversary of William II's reign (about 9 million) demonstrated Bismarck's greater popularity than the Emperor's, which is why the plan was dropped.